-There’s no new episode this week, but we know you need your fix.
-How about trying one of these eight podcasts, video series, and websites we like?
+There’s no episode this week, but we know you need your fix.
+How about trying one of these eight things we like ubstead?

 Honestly, you’re probably already listening to 99% Invisible.
 But if you’ve been living in a cave for the last few years, the show is devoted to revealing the design that goes into every aspect of our modern world, and which often goes unnoticed.
 Some of our favorite episodes include: “Goodness Gracious Great Balls of Twine”, about two twine balls competing for the title of world’s largest; “Goodnight Nobody”, about a librarian’s vendetta against Goodnight Moon; and “Their Dark Materials”, all about vantablack, the material from which no light can escape.
 (And, which, coincidentally, forced us to scuttle our own episode about vantablack…)

 There are so many great podcasts about British history, but one of our favorites is Chris Fernandez Packham’s Age of Victoria.
 His episode about “The Philosophy of Empire” is one of the best explorations of the concept of empire and what it means for everyone involved, rulers and subjects alike.
 That one episode alone is probably the best episode of any podcast released in the last year.